Vehicle registration plates of Ohio: Non-passenger plates

+Dealer/Manufacturer plates

 Temporary tags

 Vehicles purchased from a dealership are given a 30-day or 45-day temporary tag.
 The paper tag is filled out by hand.
 Since March 2001, it has featured a hologram.
 On a 2001-series temporary tag, the plate number is preprinted, while the expiration date and vehicle details are written in permanent marker.
 As of August, 2020, the Ohio Department of Public Safety issues print-on-demand temporary tags and will phase out traditional paper tags in January 2021.

 County coding

 In 1992, Ohio began using a numerical county-coding scheme to indicate the county of registration.
 The scheme assigns a two-digit number to each of the state's 88 counties in alphabetical order, beginning with 01 for Adams County and ending with 88 for Wyandot County.
 The scheme has been used on specialty plates since its introduction, and was also used on standard passenger plates from 2001 until 2018.

-The county number is displayed on red stickers placed at the bottom left corner the plate.
+The county number is displayed on red or white stickers placed at the bottom left corner the plate.
 The stickers also display the county name, in small print below the number.